Change in Course Elections: Add, Drop, Instructor Initiated Drop, Waitlist, Withdrawal

 (See Also “Change of Fees And Refunds”)

 Changes in course elections include adding a course(s), dropping a course(s), substituting course(s), and withdrawing (discontinuing) all courses.
-All students must either complete their add/drop and withdrawals online or by contacting the Office of the Registrar via email, registrars@umich.edu (with signatures when appropriate).
-Students may also submit their Registration/Add/Drop Forms, in person, at the One Stop Student Services, 1145 UC (which will be forwarded to the Office of the Registrar for processing).
+All students must either complete their add/drop online or by contacting the Office of the Registrar via email, registrars@umich.edu (with signatures when appropriate).
+Students must submit a request to the Office of the Registrar, via email, if they wish to withdraw (discontinue) all courses in the term.
+Students may also submit their Registration/Add/Drop Forms or Withdrawal Form, in person, at the One Stop Student Services, 1145 UC (which will be forwarded to the Office of the Registrar for processing).

 Please consult the section on “Change of Fees and Refunds” for the impact on tuition and fees.